 2. When you waste a lot of valuable time

 I make an effort to save money on groceries and one thing I do every week is check the store ads to see what’s on sale.

-However, when the sales I like are at three different stores, I often have to choose just one of the stores to shop at, simply because I don’t have time for them all.
+However, when the sales that I’m interested in are at three different stores, I often have to choose just one of the stores to shop at, simply because I don’t have time for them all.

 It’s important to remember that time is money too.

-It’s not worth my time to regularly stop at three different stores for groceries.
+It’s not worth my time to regularly stop at three or four different stores for groceries, especially if it means driving all the way across town.
 If I have the time and freedom I’ll absolutely go to a couple stores to save money, but that’s not often the case, especially with kids in tow.